Composite Door Hinges

 Types of Hinges:

-There are many types of door hinges, such as Butt Hinges, Flag Hinges, T Flag Hinges, etc. All door hinges are made of metal, while some are coated in a plastic substance to give them a white, black, or brown appearance.
+There are many types of door hinges, such as Butt Hinges, Flag Hinges, T Flag Hinges, etc. All door hinges consist of metal, while some are coated in a plastic substance to give them a white, black, or brown appearance.
 If you’re having trouble choosing the right hinge for you, kindly contact one of our exceptional team members who will gladly assist you.

-Being the oldest type of uPVC door hinge, Butt Hinges are still widely used on doors, and are commonly seen on older uPVC doors.
+Being the oldest type of uPVC door hinge, Butt Hinges are still widely used on doors and are commonly seen on older uPVC doors.
 Because of this, they are frequently purchased to replace an older or broken hinge.

 T Flag Hinges

-With a few exceptions, T Flag Hinges have many of the same qualities as the flag hinge described above.
-Its appearance is the primary distinction, as the name suggests.
+With a few exceptions, T Flag Hinges share many of the same qualities as the flag hinge described above.
+Its appearance is the main difference, as the name suggests.
 A T Flag Hinge is located in the centre of the body, giving it a T Flag appearance.
 As a result, the flag fits in the middle of the body rather than on top, making it impossible to lift the hinge off.
 To remove the flag from the body, you must first remove the swivel pin.
 Because a T-Flag hinge is installed between the body rather than on top of it, it is also known as an “Encapsulated Hinge” or a “Captured Hinge.”

 2d Adjustment vs 3d Adjustment